typelevel/Laika/docs/intro.md

 Laika is a library for transforming lightweight markup languages to various types of output formats, written in Scala.

+It has been designed for two primary usage scenarios:

+* Embedded use (e.g. web applications that allow user input in one of the supported markup syntaxes)

+* As a standalone tool (e.g. as part of an sbt build that produces the project's documentation)

 It is Open Source under the Apache 2.0 License.

 If you wonder about the name of the project and have never heard about Laika,